Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/5-overclocking.md

 ## Overclocking

+There are two things wich can be tweaked at Raspberry po to increase Ethereum Node performance.
+- CPU frequency
+- PCIe generation

+### CPU Overclocking

 By default, the Raspberry Pi 5 CPU clock is set to 2.4 GHz, but it is relatively easy to overclock.
 An overclocked CPU with a significant load will require an active cooling solution or a high-quality cooling case.